-Third party, VA sponsored lenders issue the loan, and the Department of Veterans Affairs guarantees it.
+Third party brokerages authorized to originate VA mortgages issue the loan and the Department of Veterans Affairs guarantees it.
 Meaning that it instead of issuing the loan themselves it protects investors in the event of a borrower’s default by paying a portion of the loan back.
 The guarantee allows for greater flexibility in applicant eligibility.
 When compared to conventional loans, the VA loan has fewer qualifying requirements.
 Reduced underwriting standards include lowered debt to income ratio and residual income standards.
 Additionally, the VA has not created a specific minimum credit score.
 This means that is easier to obtain a VA loan for active duty members and veterans than it would be to acquire a traditional housing loan.
 An estimated 80 percent of VA loan borrowers are unable to secure conventional financing, making the absence of a specific credit requirement all the more important.

 Advantages of the VA Mortgage Loan include: